launchflow/launchflow/docs/src/app/docs/get-started/page.md

 lf init --backend=local
 ```

-Running the command will create a `launchflow.yaml` file that configures your application.
-The `--backend=local` flag tells LaunchFlow to store configuration and state information locally.
+Running the command will create a `launchflow.yaml` file that looks like this:

-The file will look something like this:

 ```yaml
 project: your-project-name
 backend: file://.launchflow
 ```

+The `--backend=local` flag tells LaunchFlow to store configuration and state information locally.
+You can also use a cloud storage like Google Cloud Storage, S3 (coming soon), or LaunchFlow Cloud.

 You can learn more about it in the [launchflow.yaml docs](/reference/launchflow-yaml).